w1lliam1fy/dea/docs/docs/commands.md

-All commands are catagorized by modules.
-Each of the following sections is a module, and to gain more information about a specific module, you may use the `$help [Module name]` command, or simply read below.
+All commands are catagorized by groups.
+Each of the following sections is a group.

 The syntax of the command usage is: